-Get paid any way you want — from simple credit card acceptance to fully automated auto-billing.
+Get paid any way you want — from simple credit card acceptance to fully automated auto-billing, all through smart and seamless software.

 Every business needs an efficient way to keep the cash coming in.
 ZipBooks gives you a smart method of keeping your billing on track and on time, while providing you feedback as you go.
 Choose regular invoicing, or set up a subscription for continuous billing that you can customize to your needs.